freebasic/fbc/FreeBASIC/readme.txt

       DIM mytypearray(0 to 1) as MYTYPE = { ( "a", 1, 2.0 ), ( "b", 3, 4.0 ) }

       DIM localvar AS INTEGER = a + b * d

-  o Bit fields:

-      TYPE mytype
-          flag_0 : 1 as integer
-          flag_1 : 1 as integer
-          flag_2 : 1 as integer
-      END TYPE

-      DIM t AS mytype

-      t.flag_0 = 1
-      t.flag_1 = 0
-      t.flag_2 = 1

-      PRINT "All flags ON? ";
-      IF ( t.flag_0 AND t.flag_1 AND t.flag_2 ) THEN
-    PRINT "TRUE"
-      ELSE
-        PRINT "FALSE"
-      END IF

   o Optional function arguments (numeric and strings):